bids-standard/bids-extensions/docs/schema.md

 ## Schema documentation

-A full description of the schema can be found on this [website][bidsschematools_rtd] where you will also find the documentation for the python package to interact with the schema, [bidsschematools][bidsschematools_pypi].
+A full description of the schema can be found in the [documentation][bidsschematools_rtd] for [bidsschematools][bidsschematools_pypi], the Python package developed to interact with the schema that is bundled with the specification.

 ## History of the Schema